developjoseph/jca-sockets/Readme.txt

 Also a simple client (is provided which will send a request from the command line and get and echo a response from the server).
 You can run the client with:

-java -cp bin/sockets-client-alpha.0.2.jar com.googlecode.jcasockets.sample.SimpleClient "Hello World"
+java -cp sockets-client\sockets-client-1.2.jar com.googlecode.jcasockets.sample.SimpleClient "Hello World"

 The reply for server should be:
 "Hello World"

-A more sophisticated client is also provided, for this you need some external jars (commons-logging, commons-cli) which are not yet packaged in this distribution.
+A more sophisticated client is also provided, for this you need some external jars (commons-logging, commons-cli) which are not packaged in this distribution.

-java -cp bin/sockets-client-alpha.0.2.jar com.googlecode.jcasockets.perf.Client -h
+This is the command line required: java -cp sockets-client\sockets-client-1.2.jar com.googlecode.jcasockets.perf.Client -h